-Investment values during the twelve months since the last published RCCA shows the total net assets of the College have increased from £184M to £191M.
-This increase is due to several factors: the increase in market values of commercial, residential and agricultural investment property holdings of the College from £31.7M to £34.1M and the increase in the well diversified market value of the investment portfolio from £31.5M to £36.3M.
+Investment values during the year show the total net assets of the College have decreased slightly from £191.2M to £190.8M.
+There was an increase in market values of commercial, residential and agricultural investment property holdings of the College from £34.1M to £35.5M but a decrease in the well diversified market value of the investment portfolio from £36.3M to £36M.

 The College's Investment Advisory Committee (IAC) actively monitors and examines the performance of the professional investment advisors retained by the College.
 It ensures that a suitable allocation and diversification of asset types is maintained and monitored to pre-agreed strategic and tactical benchmarks.
 It undertakes to review risk and liquidity factors and ensures that cash investments provide the College's working capital and assist in the management of operational cash flow requirements.
-The IAC meets regularly during term reviewing the total College portfolio.
+The IAC, consisting of internal and external members meets regularly during term reviewing the total College portfolio.
 The current structure is principally an actively managed mix of equity, fixed income, hedge funds, bonds and property holdings.

 The College has carefully and methodically reviewed its investment portfolio principles and strategy with regards benchmarks, diversification and exposures.
 It has taken advice from both Cambridge Associates and Credit Suisse whilst undertaking this exercise.
 Holding securities for pure income generation and maximization is no longer a key driver in the investment strategy as the College has now moved to Total Return.
-The endowment is invested on a Total Return basis, the total actual income and gains and losses in the year are taken to a reserve, from which the planned Endowment drawdown is released to the Income and Expenditure Account.
+The College implemented a total return policy in July 2010 and adopted a spending rule of 4%.
+In 2012 the drawdown was £496k (2011: £265k).
+With the endowment invested on a Total Return basis the total actual income and gains/losses in the year are taken to a reserve, from which the planned Endowment drawdown is released to the Income and Expenditure Account.
 The remaining balance of the Total Return after deducting the drawdown is accumulated within the reserves.

 Overall the balance sheet position is a healthy one but the College must maintain focus on the growth of both unrestricted and appropriate restricted capital.
-The College recognises the importance of active management of its investments to fund its charitable activities, this also enables the College to maintain its financial flexibility during periods when investment markets may not be so favorable and whilst the College continues to have operational deficits.
+The College recognises the importance of active management of its investments to fund its charitable activities; this also enables the College to maintain its financial flexibility during periods when there are economic uncertainties, inflationary pressures, and volatile investment markets and whilst the College continues strives to break even in the longer term.

-Capital Expenditure and Maintenance of Building's
+Capital Expenditure and Building Renewals

 The College's operational properties are recorded within the tangible assets of the balance sheet.
 The buildings are of varying age and condition; many are beautiful grade I and II listed buildings and are of particular historic note and interest.
 The task of maintaining these buildings to appropriate and satisfactory standards imposes a significant burden on the College's finances.
+The overall aim is to spend 0.75% of the insurance replacement value of the Colleges operational buildings; it has been difficult in recent years to achieve this aim.